mhoban/rainbow_bridge/README.md

 example_project/analysis/   # directory to hold rainbow_bridge analysis output
 ```

 The pipeline run is started from within the `analysis` directory.
 The options used to specify the location of your fastq files make exensive use of globs.
 For a discussion on how these are treated in the pipeline, see [here](#a-note-on-globswildcards).
+There are several ways you can specify where sequence reads are found.
+The below examples each present one way and a more detailed discussion can be found [above](#specifying-fastq-files).

-### For single-end runs (not previously demultiplexed)
+### Non-demultiplexed single-end runs

 In this case you will have one fastq file and one or more barcode files containing sample barcodes (forward/reverse) and PCR primers (forward/reverse).